 Typically, the Compensation Committee meets four to five times per year and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with management.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
 In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
 In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-After taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant in 2021 and 2022.
+After taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant in 2022 and 2023.
 The Compensation Committee assessed Pearl Meyer's independence and determined that Pearl Meyer had no conflicts of interest in connection with its provision of services to the Compensation Committee.
 Specifically, the Compensation Committee engaged Pearl Meyer to serve as its independent compensation adviser.
-Pearl Meyer's engagement included, but was not limited to, recommending our peer company group for executive and outside director compensation benchmarking, conducting a compensation assessment analyzing the current cash and equity compensation of our executive officers, directors and other senior management against compensation for similarly situated executives and directors at our peer group companies, assisting with the structuring of incentive compensation arrangements, and assisting with the development of competitive compensatory severance provisions to be included in employment or severance agreements.
+Pearl Meyer's engagement in 2023 included, but was not limited to, recommending our peer company group for executive and outside director compensation benchmarking, conducting a compensation assessment analyzing the current cash and equity compensation of our executive officers, directors and other senior management against compensation for similarly situated executives and directors at our peer group companies, and assisting with the structuring of incentive compensation arrangements.
 Our management did not have the ability to direct Pearl Meyer's work.

 In accordance with the Company's 2015 Equity Incentive Plan (the "2015 Plan") and the authority delegated to the Compensation Committee by the Board, the Compensation Committee has delegated to the Company's Chief Executive Officer its authority to grant, without any further action required by the Board or the Compensation Committee, stock options and restricted stock units to employees who are not officers of the Company within specified equity award guidelines established by the Compensation Committee.
 The purpose of this delegation of authority is to enhance the flexibility of equity award administration and to facilitate the timely grant of equity awards to non-management employees.
+Such delegation is reviewed and renewed on an annual basis.